jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 TABLELAND COPILOT GUIDE — VERSION 7.5-GROK (2026-08-12)

-Last Updated 2026-08-12 (revision a) | Grok-native fork of the Tableland Copilot Guide.
+Last Updated 2026-08-12 (revision b) | Grok-native fork of the Tableland Copilot Guide.
 Parallel version 7.5 exists for Claude.
 Minimum plan: SuperGrok ($30/month) or X Premium+, running Grok 4.3 or newer; SuperGrok Heavy also supported.
 Native document generation (PDF, spreadsheets, slides) ships with Grok 4.3 on standard tiers.

+CHANGELOG → v7.5-GROK (2026-08-12, revision b):
+• Discovery Categories 2-6 written out in full.
+They had never existed: the Guide carried an authoring stub ("[Continue through all 6 categories...]") that left the AI to improvise every category after the first.
+Discovery inputs are now deterministic across members.
+The same stub exists in the Claude Guide and needs the same fix.
+• Grok memory setting path made explicit (profile icon → Settings → Data Controls → "Personalize Grok with your conversation memory").
+• Discovery pacing rule added: one category per message, wait for answers.

 CHANGELOG → v7.5-GROK (2026-08-12, revision a):
 • Aligned to Claude Guide v7.5.
 Added Section 3.5 Chat Continuity Protocol (Grok-adapted).
 Claude's Section 3.6 Cowork Logging is not ported (Cowork is a Claude-only product).